sunnyswork2005-jpg/THE-ONE-STOP----R_F_M-REPORT/README.md

 Most customers fall into the **Potential Loyalists (22.52%)** and **Need Attention (21.49%)** segments. **Champions (19.21%)** and **Loyal Customers (17.77%)** make up the middle, while smaller shares are **At Risk (12.19%)** and **Lost Customers (6.82%)**.

 ![image alt](https://github.com/sunnyswork2005-jpg/THE-ONE-STOP----R_F_M-REPORT/blob/281035f77b4d246c2b10eccc4bea7582c1acaa16/Pictures/customer%20share.png)

+**Growth opportunity** — Potential Loyalists (22.52%) and Need Attention (21.49%) together make up nearly 44% of customers.
+These are your most actionable segments — targeted retention efforts here could convert them into Champions or Loyal Customers.

+**Loyal base is solid** — Champions + Loyal Customers combine for ~37%, a strong foundation of engaged customers. which indicates that 1/3 of our customer base is loyal to us.

+**Risk signals** — At Risk (12.19%) + Lost Customers (6.82%) = ~19% of your base needs recovery or win-back campaigns before they're gone permanently.